django/channels_redis/README.rst

     :target: https://pypi.python.org/pypi/channels_redis

 A Django Channels channel layer that uses Redis as its backing store, and supports both a single-server and sharded configurations, as well as group support.
+Requires Python 3.6 or higher to function correctly (3.5 will look like it works, but have random errors).

 **Note:** Prior versions of this package were called ``asgi_redis`` and are still available under PyPI as that name if you need them for Channels 1.x projects.